 Poland's Christmas Eve (Wigilia) and Christmas Day

-The traditional Polish Christmas meal consists of 12 dishes, one for each of the 12 apostles.
-These dishes are usually meatless, though this restriction does not exclude the preparation of fish.
-Typically, people watch for the first star to appear in the night sky before sitting down to eat.
+The Polish Christmas Eve dinner consists of 12 dishes, one for each of the 12 apostles.
+These dishes are usually meatless, though this restriction does not exclude the preparation of fish, as carp is one of the most traditional items served.
+Typically, people watch for the first star to appear in the night sky before sitting down to eat, because Christmas Eve is a day for fasting.
+Once the first star appears, the day has ended and families can break fast.
+The breaking of symbolic wafers precedes the meal and everyone shares pieces of them.

 It is on this day that the Christmas tree is decorated.
 The Polish Christmas tree can be decorated with shapes cut from gingerbread, colored wafers, cookies, fruit, candy, straw ornaments, decorations made from eggshells, or commercially produced ornaments.